 The World According to Sesame Street

-There's drama and there are complexities behind producing international versions of the world’s most popular children’s television program.
+The World According to Sesame Street explores the drama and complexities behind producing international versions of the world’s most popular children’s television program.

 Film Signature Image